-If this opportunity sounds like something you might be interested in, you can find their ad on page 39 of the current issue of Workamper News.
+If this opportunity sounds like something you might be interested in, you can find their ad on page 39 of the current issue of Workamper News magazine.

-- Daily Hotline Jobs – emailed to your inbox and access to them on the website
+- Daily Hotline Jobs – full job listings emailed to your inbox and searchable website page with all listings from last 14 days

 - Digital &/or Print Magazine – plus access to the archive of all of our previous issues

 - Workamper Academy – helping you learn the why, what, and how of Workamping

 - Workamper University – Online courses and eBooks you can purchase

 - Article Index – filled with many articles on the RVing lifestyle and Workamping

 - Media Library – filled with recorded webinars, interviews, training & more